n1ru4l/graphql-public-schema-filter/README.md

 As I have been building GraphQL APIs I often had the need to have both a private and public API.

 The private API is used for in-house products.
 Breaking changes can and will occur.
-It also includes mutations specific to in-house application built around the API.
+It also includes types and fields specific to in-house application built around the API.
 The public API, however, is used by individuals not part of our organization.
-We cannot simply roll out breaking changes to our GraphQL API for those.
+We cannot simply roll out breaking changes on the GraphQL API for those.
 Furthermore, they should only have access to a subset of the whole GraphQL graph.
 By generating a subgraph out of the internal graph we can hide stuff, without having to maintain and build two GraphQL schema.

 ## Install instructions